Are you tired of rolling around in bed? Do you want to try out a vegan-friendly sleep aid but don’t know where to start? Well, you’re not alone.

 However, other side effects are also possible, including constipation, dry mouth, blurred vision, urinary retention, and some may even lead to headaches.

 Doxylamine Succinate is another anti-histamine, but that is stronger than the aforementioned Diphenhydramine and is also a more expensive option.
-It’s often considered as an effective sleep aid because it takes longer to leave the body.
+It’s often considered an effective sleep aid because it takes longer to leave the body.

 However, this also means that you’re more susceptible to feeling groggy or hungover the following day, which makes some people hesitate.
 This one takes a while longer to build-up tolerance for and so it may be an interesting option for people with authentic sleep disorders.